Prit1912/Digital-Clock/README.md

 # Digital-Clock

-This is a digital clock made using Tjinter library.
+This is a digital clock made using Tkinter library.

 It will give you current time and date of current day.